Last Updated on

 1. Keep a Watch on Your Kid

-Make sure that you or an adult is always present near your kid while he is playing with the colours or water.
-Especially when a large drum or tub is used to supply water.
-The kid canaccidentallyy fall into the tub or drum while bending down to draw water in his ‘pichkari’.
+Make sure that you or an adult is always present near your kid while he is playing with the colours or water, especially when a large drum or tub is used to supply water.
+The kid can accidentally fall into the tub or drum while bending down to draw water in his pichkari.
 So, always stay close to your kid.
 This will help in preventing accidents that otherwise may prevail.

 2. Use Eco-Friendly Colours

 Try opting for natural colours.
-You may make herbal and skin-friendly colours at home by using turmeric, sandalwood, henna etc. Avoid using toxic colours which contain harmful chemicals that may cause skin allergies or rashes in kids.
-These eco-friendly colors are easy to wash off and cause no damage to the skin.
-In addition, your motive of celebrating Holi in an eco-friendly way will also be accomplished.
+You may make herbal and skin-friendly colours at home by using turmeric, sandalwood, henna, etc. Avoid using toxic colours which contain harmful chemicals that may cause skin allergies or rashes in kids.
+These eco-friendly colours are easy to wash off and cause no damage to the skin.
+In addition, your motive of celebrating Holi in an eco-friendly way will also be accomplished. ( Verified )

 3. Use Pichkaris Safely

 Advise your kid to use the pichkaris in a manner that will not cause any harm to others.
 Ask him to avoid spraying water on the face, in the eyes or ears of other kids.

 4. Avoid Water Balloons

 Water balloons are fun to play with, but they can hurt the person whom the balloon is being thrown at.
 The impact with which it falls on them may have adverse effects on the skin, eyes or ears.

 5. Colours Should Be Kept Away from the Mouth